wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 ## Locations

-Salesforce is building the tallest building in San Francisco.
+Salesforce buildt the tallest building in San Francisco.

 ![sf-tallest-648x558-65050](https://user-images.githubusercontent.com/300046/43551978-2ffdeb20-95a6-11e8-92c3-c919dee9811b.jpg)

 It's a few feet taller than the Eiffel Tower in Paris.

+It's built on top of former landfill in an earthquake-prone area.
+But it's certified LEED Platinum -- the highest rating in the US.

+It's part of a whole downtown re-development that includes the Salesforce Transit Center under a 5 acre park.

 <a name="LaborDemand"></a>